 Just last year, Immigration and Customs Enforcement detained over 400,000 immigrants – long-term residents, asylum seekers, and the seriously ill.
-Nearly 14,000 were children fleeing gang violence, abuse, or human trafficking, and many arrived without a parent or guardian.
+Nearly 60,000 were children fleeing gang violence, abuse, or human trafficking, and many arrived without a parent or guardian.
 With no legal right to an attorney, and no ability to pay for a private lawyer, few detained adults (or children!) can navigate the complex legal system on their own.
 The only Washington-area nonprofit dedicated exclusively to assisting detained immigrants, the Capital Area Immigrants' Rights Coalition is their last hope.
-For 1,700 individuals, it provides legal orientation, individual consultation, pro bono representation, assistance for asylum-seekers, post-release transition planning, and youth-focused legal services and “Know Your Rights” presentations at nine jails and juvenile centers.
+For 4,000 individuals, it provides legal orientation, individual consultation, pro bono representation, assistance for asylum-seekers, post-release transition planning, and youth-focused legal services and “Know Your Rights” presentations at 11 jails and juvenile centers.
 It also serves as a vital community resource on detention and deportation questions, and advocates passionately for the rights of immigrants, including detainees with mental illnesses.
-Consider this: in 2012, CAIR Coalition served 222 unaccompanied immigrant kids – twice as many as in 2011.
+Consider this: in 2016, CAIR Coalition served 706 unaccompanied immigrant kids – nearly 200 more than the year before.
 The need is growing: can your support grow with it?